gmbellal/text-analyzer-tool/README.md

 6. Run the app with `npm run build` for build project

 ## Run Tests
-1. Run the app with `npm run watch` for testing
+1. Run the app with `npm run test` for testing

 Note: You must set MAX_THROTTL_LIMIT to at least 10 to avoid throttling limitations.
 By default, it is set to 1, meaning a specific IP can make only one request